How Abhinav Got His Groove Back & Ran His Fastest 5K Ever!

 From Running PB to injury

 Coming off a very fit running season, where I set new PBs for 10K in consecutive months, I sustained a serious football injury that required surgery.
-Months of rehabilitation work left me low on motivation, unable to move naturally (my arm was a in a sling for 6 weeks) and losing muscle tone gradually.
+Months of rehabilitation work left me low on motivation, unable to move naturally (my arm was in a sling for 6 weeks), and losing muscle tone gradually.
 When I first ran after four months, it was a struggle to even finish the distance.

 The challenge: Getting back in shape

-Motivation was sky high in the beginning
+Motivation was sky-high AT the beginning

 The first few days were a breeze.
 Motivation was high, the legs and the mind were fresh, spirits were high and I was finally able to get some miles under my belt and try out a few bodyweight training exercises.
-I started light with Alpha and Bravo workouts (you can check them out under ‘Standalone Workouts’ in the Results app) and also mixed in a few ad-hoc workouts full of bridges, crunches, inchworms and the like – without putting too much strain on my recuperating shoulder.
+I started light with Alpha and Bravo workouts (you can check them out under ‘Standalone Workouts’ in the adidas Trainin app) and also mixed in a few ad-hoc workouts full of bridges, crunches, inchworms, and the like – without putting too much strain on my recuperating shoulder.

 The struggle is real!